Engage With Us

 - Adult Education Classes – On various nights throughout the year, as announced, UUCC hosts opportunities for continued learning and personal development.
 You can check the UUCC calendar on the website for current offerings.

-- Forum – Every Sunday at 9:30 (with summer hiatus) UUCC hosts guest speakers and discussion.
+- Forum (NOT CURRENTLY MEETING) – Every Sunday at 9:30 (with summer hiatus) UUCC hosts guest speakers and discussion.
 The topics discussed at forum vary widely and include things such as contemporary moral issues, world religious news, applied discoveries and science.
 To find out what the upcoming topics are, visit the Forum page.

 - UU Diners – Once a month, a group from UUCC gets together to find the great restaurants in town and share dinner, as announced.
 If you are interested in UU Diners, please e-mail the church at email@example.com